burtscher/Indigo3Suite/README.md

 ## Inputs

 Small sample inputs are available in the `inputs` directory.
 The `download_large_inputs.sh` script will download five additional large graphs and place them in a `large_inputs` directory.
+Graph generators for creating additional small inputs are provided in the `graphGen` directory with their own README.

 The codes in this suite use ECL graphs stored in binary CSR format.
 Converters and additional inputs are available [here](https://userweb.cs.txstate.edu/~burtscher/research/ECLgraph/).